BojanJurca/Lightweight-Fully-Connected-Neural-Network/README.md

-# Lightweight Fully Connected Neural Network Library for Arduino
+# Lightweight Fully Connected Neural Network Arduino library

 A minimalistic implementation of a fully connected neural network designed for **Arduino controllers** (including AVR) and other **Arduino-compatible platforms**.
 The library uses **no heap memory**, making it ideal for devices with very limited resources.